kitttn/temptest/Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup.md

 * Attach one end of a Debug FPC cable (the end labeled **BDB**) to the BDB1B connector labeled CON17 (APB1 SPI/JTAG/TRACE) and the other end (labeled Debug Board) to the mating connector on one of the Debug Adapter Boards.
 * Attach one end of a Debug FPC cable (the end labeled **BDB**) to the BDB1B connector labeled CON19 (APB2 SPI/JTAG/TRACE) and the other end (labeled Debug Board) to the mating connector on the other Debug Adapter Board.
 ![BDB1B APBridge 1 JTAG and Reset](images/BDB1-APBridge-2-JTAG-And-Reset.png)
-Please take a moment to verify that SW9 (APB2 RESET) is in the position shown, so that APBridge 2 will be operational.
+Please take a moment to verify that SW9 (APB2 RESET) is in the position shown, so that APBridge 2 will be operational later on.
 * Attach the micro USB end of a USB cable to the connector labeled CON6 (UART) on each Debug Adapter Board.
 These cables will provide access to the consoles for APBridge 1 and APBridge 2.
 * Connect a JTAG debugger to the 20-pin connector labeled CON3 (Bridge) on the each Debug Adapter Board. **Note**: Please visually verify that you are plugging into CON3, not CON2.
 * Connect each JTAG debugger to the build machine via a direct USB connection.
 The J-Link Pro JTAG Debugger also supports connections via Ethernet, but the present document assumes USB.